What is LED teeth whitening?

 - Convenient: First and foremost at-home teething whitening can be done in the comfort of your home.
 No need to wait for a dentist appointment or even leave the house.

 - Affordable: Many at-home LED teeth whitening kits can be bought for under $100, making it much more affordable than in-office teeth whitening at your dentist.
-The Advance Whitening kits start from $49.
+The Advanced Whitening kits start from $49.

 - Effective: Open Dentistry Journal and many other studies have found that LED light speeds up the whitening process, especially used with hydrogen peroxide.
 At-home teeth whitening kits with an LED light can be extremely successful when used correctly.
 They are easy to use and you can often see results straight away.